tkrehbiel/activitylace/docs/troubleshooting.md

 ## Mastodon gives up after Webfinger too

 Resolution: This was caused by [misspelling (actually mis-casing) `preferredUsername`](https://github.com/tkrehbiel/activitylace/commit/8efbefeec5b58cc7e5750a40c6a98d9f62179f10) in the Actor object response.
 It's case-sensitive.
-Mastodon takes the `preferredUsername` as canonical, and if it's misspelled, it tries to use an empty string as the username and everything blows up.
+Mastodon takes the `preferredUsername` as canonical, and if it's misspelled or presumably missing, it tries to use an empty string as the username and everything blows up.

+Note: `preferredUsername` is NOT a required field in ActivityPub.
+So right off the bat, Mastodon is not ActivityPub compliant.

 ## Implementation Note